1dv032/syllabus/examination/part_1/examination.md

 * We are interesting in storage of static files.
 In the future we may want to store more data like video and audio.
 Is there services available for this and how will it affect the cost?
 * Are there some easy way to run health check?
 * We are interesting to implement a more fine-grade monitoring system for our application.
 Are the any services for this?
-* How much will our current infrastructure cost in the cloud
+* How much will our current infrastructure cost in the cloud?
+* What are your recommendations?
+Which kind of services could we use?

 ### Some data
 | Description | Numbers of| CPU  | RAM  | Storage  | Other  |